cheap-glitch/vim.help/src/static/index.md

 <!-- include ../../README.md:about-vim-help -->

-_Note: the goal is to ultimately format all the help files, but for now only the user manual  is considered, as many  pages of the reference  manual need special processing to be made legible.
+_==Note==: the goal is to ultimately format all the help files, but for now only the  user manual  is considered,  as  many pages  of the  reference manual  need special  processing to  be made  legible.
 If  you want  to help,  check out  the "Contributing" section below._

 <!-- include ../../README.md:why-this-project -->